These roads are set to be closed in Worthing, Shoreham, Littlehampton and beyond in the next two weeks

 This information is provided by West Sussex County Council in partnership with Balfour Beatty Living Places.
 Please note that dates may be subject to change due to weather conditions and any unforeseen circumstances.
 For further information visit: www.westsussex.gov.uk/travelinfo or follow @WSHighways on Twitter.

-Littlehampton Road Eastbound, Angmering: Carriageway pothole repairs.
+Grosvenor Gardens, Aldwick: Carriageway pothole repairs.
 Road Closure.
-West Sussex Highways – January 28 to January 28
+West Sussex Highways – February 11 to February 11

-Roundstone Bypass, Angmering: Carriageway pothole repairs.
+Rocky Lane, Ansty And Staplefield: Repair damaged boundary fence following road traffic accident.
 Road Closure.
-West Sussex Highways – February 6 to February 6
+Network Rail -Promoters National – February 10 to February 14

-Deaks Lane, Ansty And Staplefield: Carriageway pothole repairs.
+Tortington Lane, Arundel: Overlay sunken section causing height difference from driveway to carriageway.
 Road Closure.
-West Sussex Highways – January 27 to January 27

-Street Lane, Ardingly: Carriageway pothole repairs.
-Road Closure.
-West Sussex Highways – January 28 to January 28
+West Sussex Highways – February 11 to February 11

 Cansiron Lane, Ashurst Wood: Replace gas main, services and connections.
 Road Closure.
 SGN – January 27 to March 27